 For the most part, compostable materials feature all of the aspects that might be missing in biodegradables.
-For example, compostable materials will always break down into carbon dioxide, water, and biomass, leaving no harmful elements behind.
+For instance, compostable materials will always break down into carbon dioxide, water and biomass, leaving no harmful elements behind.
 These products also usually disintegrate within 90 days of being tossed on the compost heap.

 The convenience of compostable containers is that they negate the need to separate waste.
-For example, if you’re drinking coffee from a compostable paper cup or using eggs from a compostable carton, both the food and packaging waste can be disposed of together.
+If you are drinking coffee from a compostable paper cup, for example, or using eggs from a compostable carton, both the food and packaging waste can be disposed of together.

-An added bonus is that the eventual compost produced by these materials can then be used as fertilizer to help grow plants.
-In this way, these products are not only safe for the environment but can add value to it as well.
+An added bonus is that the eventual compost produced by these materials can then be used as fertilizer that helps to grow plants.
+In this way, these products are not only safe for the environment, but can add value to it as well.